 In 1881, the first organized effort to excavate the ancient theater of Epidaurus was initiated by the Archaeological Society, with archaeologist Panayis Kavvadias as the director.
-With great effort from Kavvadias and the Preservation Committee for Epidaurus Monuments, the theatre was almost fully restored, apart from the stage building that could not be salvaged.
+With a great effort from Kavvadias and the Preservation Committee for Epidaurus Monuments, the theatre was almost fully restored, apart from the stage building that could not be salvaged.

-The first play the ancient theatre of Epidaurus hosted in modern times, was Electra, the famous ancient tragedy written by Sophocles.
+The first play that the ancient theatre of Epidaurus hosted in modern times, was Electra, the famous ancient tragedy written by Sophocles.
 The play was performed in 1938, starring Katina Paxinou and Eleni Papadaki, two of the most emblematic Greek actresses of all time.

 During World War II, all performances came to a halt.
 In 1954 however, they began again in the context of an organized festival, which was established as an annual event for ancient drama in 1955, known as the Epidaurus Festival.

 A lot has been said and written about the supreme form of art of ancient Greek theater over the centuries, but one thing is for sure: ancient drama touches your soul, teaching you invaluable lessons for human nature.
-So, if you consider yourself a theater lover, visiting is the ancient theater of Epidaurus isn’t optional, it’s mandatory for your cultural health.
+So, if you consider yourself a theater lover, visiting is the ancient theater of Epidauros isn’t optional, it’s mandatory for your cultural health.
 A treat for both body and soul.

-Grab the opportunity for a day trip to Argolis and experience first-hand the ancient theater of Epidaurus, the site closely related to the birth of the drama in ancient Greece.
+Grab the opportunity for a day trip to Argolis and experience first-hand the ancient theater of Epidauros, the site closely related to the birth of the drama in ancient Greece.
 Top tip: if you’re traveling with kids, take a Percy Jackson-inspired tour around ancient Corinth and Epidaurus, and keep your little one entertained with the mythical adventures of their favorite book hero!